-Responsibilities of Head of Third Country Branch function for the Solvency and Financial Condition Report
+Responsibilities of the CEO for the Solvency and Financial Condition Report

-The Head of Third Country Branch function responsible for the preparation of the Solvency and Financial Condition Report in accordance with the financial reporting provisions of the PRA rules and Solvency II regulations.
+The CEO is responsible for the preparation of the Solvency and Financial Condition Report in accordance with the financial reporting provisions of the PRA rules and Solvency II regulations.

-The Head of Third Country Branch function is also responsible for such internal control as she determines is necessary to enable the preparation of a Solvency and Financial Condition Report that is free from material misstatement, whether due to fraud or error.
+The CEO is also responsible for such internal control as they determine is necessary to enable the preparation of a Solvency and Financial Condition Report that is free from material misstatement, whether due to fraud or error.

-Auditor's Responsibilities for the Audit of the relevant elements of the Solvency and Financial Condition Report1
+Auditor's Responsibilities for the Audit of the relevant elements of the Solvency and Financial Condition Report